 The steps and tools in the Implementation Toolbox will help walk you through important phases in the planning process with ready-to-go templates, tips, examples, and words of encouragement.

-As a community, we gather once a month on Zoom to share our strengths and knowledge in order to improve the lives of Native youth.
-CoP calls are open to everyone: tribal health educators, teachers, parents, prevention specialists; and people who share a commitment for improving the lives of Native youth.
+As a community, we gather once a month to share our strengths and knowledge to improve the lives of Native youth.
+CoP calls are open to everyone: tribal health educators, teachers, parents, prevention specialists, and people who share a commitment for improving the lives of Native youth.